dustinpfister/blog_posts/_posts/vuejs-on.md

 ## 1 - vue on basic on click example

-So then I have an example of the vue on directive here where I am just using the vue el option to mount to a single div element in the hard coded html.
+So then I have an example of the vue on directive here where I am just using the [vue el](/2019/05/06/vuejs-el/) option to mount to a single div element in the hard coded html of the example.
 I then worked out a simple template with just a single input element that I made as a button type.
-This button element then uses the vue on directive to make it so that when the button is clicked a step method is called that steps a variable in the vue data object.
+This button element then uses the v-on directive to make it so that when the button is clicked a step method is called that steps a variable in the [vue data](/2019/05/18/vuejs-data/) object.

-I am also using the vue bind directive to bind a message variable in the data object for the value attribute of the input element.
-This is so that each time the button is clicked the current value of the variables that is stepped is displayed as part of the buttons value.
+I am also using the [v-bind](/2019/05/31/vuejs-bind/) directive to bind a message variable in the data object for the value attribute of the input element.
+This is so that each time the button is clicked the current value of the data object property that is stepped is displayed as part of the buttons value.
+The v-bind is yet another example of a vuejs directive that also prefroms a kind of action on an element just the the v-on directive but the purpose is to bind a value as a value of an element or component attribute rather than prefrom event attachment.

 ```html
 <html>